 Even though the two mentioned companies approach reviews differently (Google encourages you to ask customers for reviews, while Yelp believes leaving a review should be an organic process), 88% of people trust them when they decide on making a purchase.

 A short message thanking the customer for a review goes a long way – and helps you rank higher.
-Be honest and try to include the address of your business in your response, while keeping your comment natural and authentic.
+Just be honest, natural and authentic.

 If your business has a few stores in the area, don’t just cram them on one page.
 Create a separate one for each of them.
 Write a unique copy for these pages, focusing on the area you’re targeting, to avoid duplicate content.